FLTK: Meaning of the name

 FLTK was originally designed to be compatible with the Forms Library written for Silicon Graphics (SGI) machines (a derivative of this library called XForms is still used quite often).
 In that library, all functions and structures start with fl_.
 This naming was extended to all new methods and widgets in the C++ library, and this prefix FL was taken as the name of the library.
 After FL was released as open source, it was discovered that searching "FL" on the Internet was a problem, because it is also the abbreviation for Florida.
 After much debating and searching for a new name for the toolkit, which was already in use by several people, Bill Spitzak came up with Fast Light Tool Kit (FLTK).

 Architecture

 FLTK is an object-oriented widget toolkit written in the programming language C++.
 While GTK is mainly optimized for the X Window System, FLTK works on other platforms, including Microsoft Windows (interfaced with the Windows API), and OS X (interfaced with Quartz).
-A Wayland back-end is being discussed.
+A Wayland back-end has been implemented and is available since release 1.4.0.
 FLTK2 has gained experimental support for optionally using the cairo graphics library.